T20X/notes/C++Allocators.md

 ## Why comparions operator is required for allocators ?

-    [operator==(a1, a2)] returns true only if the storage allocated by the allocator a1 can be deallocated through a2.Establishes reflexive, symmetric, and transitive relationship.Does not throw exceptions.
+[operator==(a1, a2)] returns true only if the storage allocated by the
+    allocator a1 can be deallocated through a2.Establishes reflexive, symmetric, and transitive relationship.Does not throw exceptions.

-    Although note that still most implemenation also look for is_always_equal member of the allocator in order to determine if the allocator can be reused !Though standart deprecates is_always_equal from C++ 23 in favour of operator==
+Although note that still most implemenation also look for is_always_equal member of the allocator in order to determine if the allocator can be reused !

+Member type is_always_equal is deprecated via LWG issue 3170, because it makes custom allocators derived from std::allocator treated as always equal by default. std::allocator_traits<std::allocator<T>>::is_always_equal is not deprecated and its member constant value is true for any T.

 # operator new